M-MSHAIKH/ProjectArbeit_TRFC_Estimation/README.md

 The friction coefficient between a vehicle's tires and the road surface is a crucial parameter influencing vehicle dynamics.
 Here, I discuss some of findings.

+# Motivation

+Have you ever wondered what happens to the tire contact patch when you rotate the steering wheel left and right while the vehicle remains stationary?
+How does this motion influence the shear stress distribution in the contact area?
+And how can this phenomenon be used to estimate the friction coefficient?

 ## Tire Contact Patch Normal Force Distribution

 The distribution of normal force within the tire's contact patch, q_z(x, y) is a critical factor in tire modeling.
 Various pressure distribution models have been proposed to approximate real tire behavior.